Power Cycling Test

 - Test summary/features

-Power semiconductors have entered the spotlight for their role in energy-saving and environmental preservation.
+Power semiconductors have entered the spotlight for their role in energy-saving and environmental conservation.
 ESPEC has started offering outsourced power cycling test–one of the test methods used to evaluate power semiconductors.

 Power cycling test is used to ensure the reliability of power semiconductors such as power MOSFET and IGBT modules.
 The test device is subjected to feedback control and data logging of device control factors, while monitoring parameters such as device temperature, junction temperature, voltage and current.
 Power cycling test is an effective method of estimating module operation life.